Keyboard shortcuts

 How we get there

-Step 2: Fix self-contained issues.
+Step 2: Fix self-contained issues and simplify implementation.
 A number of soundness bugs can be fixed independently, without waiting for larger infrastructure changes.
 These range from straightforward fixes (closure return value checking, orphan check projection handling) to more involved work (replacing higher-ranked subtyping with coercions, fixing Pin::new soundness).
 Each fix ships with future-compatibility warnings first.

 Step 3: Land support for where-bounds on binders.
 A cluster of soundness bugs — implied bounds on nested references, normalization skipping well-formedness checks, and several related issues — are blocked on the new solver and on support for higher-ranked assumptions.
 This work also requires the ability to emit future-compatibility warnings from the borrow checker.